dvho/wordley/readme.md

 _________________________
 &nbsp;
 ## Notes
-_Wordley_ is a lightweight module to help you solve Wordle if you're in a bind.
+_Wordley_ will help you solve Wordle if you're in a bind.
 It takes 6 strings, the first 5 representing the 5 respective letters in the word and the last as a place to discard used words.
 Make your first guess on Wordle and then in Wordley use an uppercase letter in any of positions 1 - 5 to confirm that letter at that position, a lowercase letter in any of positions 1 - 5 to confirm that letter in the word but not at that position, and position 6 as a discard sequence of used words.
 A position with no entry must be signified with an empty string.

 ## Installation
 With [npm](http://npmjs.org) do